Home Brew Things

 As long as you're willing to put up with these inconveniences, building a manual remote control is very easy.
 With a little extra work, you can build in an EOT (end of travel) indicator, and for a little more work, you can tell your Icom IC-706 to transmit a 10 watt carrier.

-The simple looking rocker switch shown at right is an i-Box (about $75) from High Sierra®.
-It consists of a DPDT rocker switch, and configured as (on)-off-(on).
-The parentheses indicate a momentary (spring-loaded) position.
+The simple looking rocker switch shown at right is an i-Box® which used to be made by High Sierra®.
+It consists of a DPDT rocker switch, and configured as (on)off(on).
 Pushing the switch causes the antenna to move up or down, but that's not all.
 Inside are a few more components which tell the Icom IC-706 to transmit a 10 watt carrier.
 It has a couple of drawbacks.

 Power for the unit, and the antenna, comes from the Icom's tuner or accessory port.
 Icom specs clearly state that the maximum current draw is one amp, which is easily exceeded if the antenna stalls at one end.
 If the supply is shorted, for whatever reason, a circuit trace will often fail before the internal fuse blows.
 The controller has an indicator which lights up when the end of travel is reached, but this doesn't eliminate the problem.
-It can be prevented by using a RigRunner® or similar power block to power the antenna, but does require rewiring the i-Box, which would negate the warranty coverage.
+It can be prevented by using a RigRunner® or similar power block to power the antenna, but does require rewiring the i-Box.

 Using the 706 version on an Icom IC-7000 isn't something you want to do either.
 Although the unit will indeed work on a 7000, it stresses an open collector output inside the main CPU, and can cause it to fail.
-High Sierra does make a unit for the IC-7000.
-In this case, the switch not only operates the antenna, it keys the radio's PTT.
+High Sierra® did make a unit for the IC-7000.
+In that case, the switch not only operated the antenna, it keyed the radio's PTT.
 You have to switch the radio to the AM mode in order to transmit a carrier in this case.
 We're going to use this idea, but in a slightly different way.

 Here is the schematic of a similar manual control (click to enlarge).
 The LED can be any color or size, and the transistor can be almost any NPN, at least equal to a 2N2222.
 The resistor labeled See Text needs to be selected for your antenna.
 For most remote antennas drawing up to 500 mils of run current, a .72 ohm, 2 watt resistor is close enough.
 If you have trouble finding one, then use three, 2 ohm, 1 watt resistors in parallel.

-All of the components can be mounted dead bug style in a plastic case.
-If you don't use a RigRunner® to power the unit, rather than use a fuse holder, just use two insulated, 1/4 inch spade lug connectors and an ATO (automotive) fuse.
-As I stated above, the switch needs to be an (on)-off-(on), momentary type, but almost any style switch will do.
+All of the components can be mounted dead bug style in an aluminum case.
+If you don't use a RigRunner® to power the unit, rather than use a fuse holder, just use two insulated, 1/4 inch spade lug connectors and an ATC (automotive) fuse.
+As I stated above, the switch needs to be an (on)off(on), momentary type, but almost any style switch will do.
 Mouser is a good source for any/all of the components.
 If you're resourceful, you can build the complete control for less than $15.

-Once completed, and wired, simply switch your transceiver to AM, push the microphone PTT, and move your antenna with the rocker switch to resonance.
-Again, this requires you keep an eye on the radio's SWR readout, so you should avoid tuning the antenna when underway.
+Once completed, and wired, simply switch your transceiver to AM or RTTY, push the microphone PTT, and move your antenna with the rocker switch to resonance.
+Again, this requires you keep an eye on the radio's (or external) SWR readout, so you should avoid tuning the antenna when underway.
 If the LED lights, it means you've reached the end of travel for that direction.
+You could also use a piezo beeper in place of, or in parallel with, the LED as an audio indicator.

-I mentioned above about properly choking the RF off of the control leads.
-How that's done is located here.
+Proper RF choking off of the control leads is an often over-looked requirement.
+How to do so is located here.
 Sometimes, even if you do a good job of building the choke, you still get miscounts on controllers which use a reed switch.
-The reason is, most antenna reed switches only switch states (off to on, and back off) for only a faction of a second; typically less than 100 msec.
+The reason is, most antenna reed switches only switch states (off to on, and back off) for only a fraction of a second; typically less than 100 msec.
 Even though the logic is fast enough to catch the pulse, capacitance in the wiring, and a little residual RF, can cause a miscount.
 There is a solution.

 The schematic shown left elongates, and debounces the pulse.
 The size of the capacitor varies depending on the controller, but usually a .5 uF or 1.0 uF is large enough.
 You don't want one too big or the count will be missed altogether.
 Just about any small, 12 volt, low power relay can be used.
 You should select one with a coil current of less than 200 mils.
 The diode can be just about any 1 amp power diode; 1N4008 for example.

-You'll need small plastic box to put it in, and a few other minor hardware items, but your miscount problem will be solved.
-This assume, of course, that you have properly choked the common mode from both the control cable, and the coax.
+You'll need small box to put it in, and a few other minor hardware items, but your miscount problem will be solved.
+This assumes, of course, that you have properly choked the common mode from both the control cable, and the coax.

 Modern mobile transceivers are often referred to as DC to daylight radios, because they usually cover 160 meters through 70 centimeters.
 Being as small as they are, there isn't a whole lot of room for antenna connectors.
 Quite often, the output connections are on dongles; the Kenwood TS-480 is a good example.
 In most cases, only two connections are provided.
 One for 160 through 6 meters, the other for V/UHF.
 If you use separate antennas for VHF and UHF, diplexers are available to split the one port into two.
 However, if you use a separate antenna for the HF bands, and another for 6 meters as I do, you need an antenna switch.
 This begs the question, what do you do if you're transceiver is remotely mounted?
 You can buy 12 volt powered, remote antenna switches like the MFJ-4712 ($80), but you will need to modify it for mobile use.
 The solution is to make one, and if you're frugal, it'll cost you about $20.